decentralizedsecurity/bls-hsm/README.md

 ### Bluetooth <span id="bluetooth"><span>
 TODO

-### Touchpad-screen <span id="touchpad-screen"><span>
+### Touchpad screen <span id="touchpad-screen"><span>
-[LVGL](https://docs.lvgl.io/8.3/) is used to add a touch screen to the board.
-This allows the user to interact with the board without using a terminal on their computer.
+[LVGL](https://docs.lvgl.io/8.3/) is used to add a touchpad screen to the board.
+It allows the user to interact with the board without using a terminal on their computer.

+The development has been done using an Adafruit 2.8" TFT Touch Shield.

+To make a build with this feature, `display.conf` kconfig fragment must be added to the build configuration.

 ## Dependencies :link: